18F/handbook/_pages/software-tools/github.md

 [Git and GitHub]({{site.baseurl}}/github/) are the standard tools for revision control at TTS.
 We use GitHub to author blog posts, manage documentation, and comment on one another's work.

-In other words, you'll probably use GitHub a lot at 18F.
+In other words, you'll probably use GitHub a lot at TTS.
 We recommend you get familiar with the basics.
 If you're new to GitHub and feel confused at first, that's normal.
 Try a few guides, review our documentation, and ask your teammates for help.
 GitHub also has a handy document that explains the typical [GitHub Workflow](https://guides.github.com/introduction/flow/).

 ### Working with outside collaborators